 I looked for a Last Supper painting, but came across this one.
 It is a lovely piece of work called Supper at Emmaus.
+It looks like Jesus, though Passover was in Jerusalem.
 In front of the Lord, is a bowl of fruit as He reaches for the bread to break before His crucifixion at Passover.

 So Jesus was thankful, not just at Passover, or holidays but all the time.
 He had to be in order to see the miraculous.
 Jesus knew about praise and thanksgiving.
 So this thanksgiving, I decided to pay tribute and give praise where praise is due to the one made it all possible, Jesus.